Kazunari Ninomiya: Solo recordings

-During Arashi's hiatus, Ninomiya released, in 2022, a solo album with his choice of cover songs, on June 17, in CD (+DVD/BR) for the members of Arashi's Fan Club, and June 20, in digital download and streaming.
+During Arashi's hiatus, Ninomiya released in 2022 a solo album with his choice of cover songs, on June 17 for the members of Arashi's Fan Club (in CD (+DVD/BR)), and June 20 foro the general public (in digital download and streaming).
 With this, he became the second member, after Satoshi Ohno, to release a solo work.
 The album, Marumaru to Ninomiya to (〇〇と二宮と), debuted at the top spot on the Oricon download ranking within a week of its release.
-A continuation cover album was released on July 1, 2025 on CD (a fan club-exclusive edition and a regular edition), while the streaming and download versions are expected for the following day.
-An official "listening party" will take place on July 2 through the app Stationhead.
+A continuation cover album was released on July 1, 2025, on CD (a fan club-exclusive edition and a regular edition), and the streaming and download versions the following day.
+An official "listening party" took place on July 2 through the Stationhead app.

 Solo concerts and events

 On March 5, 2025, Ninomiya announced an event for members of his fan club in the form of his first fan club live talk and mini concert.
-The event, "Kazunari Ninomiya FC Live Showcase", is scheduled for September and October.
+The event, "Kazunari Ninomiya FC Live Showcase", took place in September and October.
 Additional information about the event was revealed on July 1, 2025.
-The musical performance in the event will feature songs from his second cover album; the talk part will be a "Q and A" session, answering questions sent in by members of the fan club.
+The musical performance in the event featured songs from his second cover album; the talk part was a "Q and A" session, answering questions sent in by members of the fan club.